Polyfrost/OneConfig/CONTRIBUTING.md

 We recommend the use of an IDE, specifically [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 This guide will be based on IntelliJ and might be slightly different for other IDE's.

 ### Prerequisites
 - A Java 17 or up JDK.
-We reccomend [Adoptium 17](https://adoptium.net/temurin/releases?version=17)
 - A Java 8 JDK.
-We reccomend [Adoptium 8](https://adoptium.net/temurin/releases?version=8)

 ### Setting up your IDE